 - Regulated 5V power

 Power input can be 9 to 12V.
 A minimum 300mA is recommended.
 Using one of the DIP switches, you can turn off the on-board oscillator so that you may use a crystal or RC oscillator of your own.
-There is a USB port on the board which can be utilized instead of the serial port if you purchase and install the aforementioned USB-to-UART module into the 24-pin DIP socket.
-You can add an Ethernet port and Ethernet-to-SPI controller by plugging the SPINET4PVK module into the PVK40's expansion connector.
+There is a USB port on the board which can be utilized instead of the serial port only if you install a USB-to-UART module into the 24-pin DIP socket.
+A module is not included.
+The PVK40's expansion connector was designed for a SPINET4PVK module which would give you an Ethernet port and Ethernet-to-SPI controller.
 Supported Devices - PIC16F74

 - PIC16F77